San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Vikings stats and trends

-- Minnesota has played 10 games, with six wins against the spread.
+- In Minnesota's 10 games this season, it has six wins against the spread.

-- The Vikings have always covered the spread this year when underdogs by 3.5 points or more in three chances.
+- The Vikings have an against the spread record of 3-0 in their three games when underdogs by 3.5 points or more this season.

-- Minnesota has gone over the point total in 50% of its opportunities this season (five times over 10 games with a set point total).
+- Minnesota's games this year have gone over the total in five out of 10 opportunities (50%).

 Home and road insights

-- San Francisco has covered the spread once at home, and is 1-4 overall there, this year.
+- At home this season, San Francisco has one win against the spread and is 1-4 overall.

 - At home, as 3.5-point favorites or more, the 49ers are winless ATS (0-3).

-- In three of five games at home this year, San Francisco has hit the over.
+- This season, in five games at home, San Francisco has gone over the total three times.

-- Minnesota is 2-3 overall, and 4-1 against the spread, in away games.
+- Minnesota is 2-3 overall, and 4-1 against the spread, away from home.

-- In four of five away games this season, Minnesota has gone over the total.
+- In five road games this year, Minnesota has gone over the total four times.

 Powered by Data Skrive.